Sceptre/sceptre/docs/_source/docs/stack_config.rst

 This setting determines how the stack should be handled when running ``sceptre launch``.
 This must be one of the following values:

-* **"deploy"** - The stack will be created/updated as "normal". **This is the default value on all stacks**
 * **"delete"** - If the stack does NOT exist, it won't be created; It will be excluded from the launch.
    If the stack *DOES* exist, it will be deleted.
 You **cannot** mark as stack with "delete" that other stacks marked "deploy" depend upon.
 If a stack is marked "delete", you do not need any other Stack Config keys present on it in order for it to be deleted.
-* **"skip"** - The stack will be completely ignored by the launch command.
-If the stack does NOT exist, it won't be created.
-If it *DOES* exist, it will neither be updated nor deleted.
-You *can* mark a stack with "skip" that other stacks depend upon, but the launch will fail if dependent stacks require resources or outputs that don't exist because the stack has been skipped.
-   **Use this option at your own risk.**

 This setting is especially useful in two situations: